 Offset of lowest PRACH transmissions occasion in frequency domain with respect to PRB 0.
-If the field is absent, UE shall use value of msg1-FrequencyStart in RACH-ConfigGeneric in the configured BWP (see TS 38.211 [16], clauses 5.3.2 and 6.3.3.2).
+If the field is absent in RACH-ConfigCommonTwoStepRA which is configured directly within a BWP (i.e. not within AdditionalRACH-Config), UE shall use value of msg1-FrequencyStart in RACH-ConfigGeneric in the configured BWP.
+If the field is absent in RACH-ConfigCommonTwoStepRA in AdditionalRACH-Config, the UE shall apply the value of msg1-FrequencyStart in RACH-ConfigCommon in the same AdditionalRACH-Config (see TS 38.211 [16], clauses 5.3.2 and 6.3.3.2).
 This field may only be present if no 4-step type RA is configured in the BWP or in the case of separate ROs with 4-step type RA.